usri/sftp-on-aci/README.md

 > NOTE: You only need to deploy the _common_ resources (this section) one time.
 These resources are used by one or more instances of the SFTP solution you will deploy later in this document.

 To prepare for the deployment of the _common_ resources, set and save the environment variables listed below to a `.env` file to personalize your deployment.
-You only need to specificy the `UNIQUE_ID`.
+You only need to specify the `UNIQUE_ID`.
 However, if you want to change the naming convention for the other environment variables you're free to do so.

 ```bash
 # Set a unique identifier to use in Azure resource names to avoid DNS conflicts